 Policy SWF MA1: Active travel

-Development proposals should enable active travel (non-car modes of travel) through delivery of new walking and cycle routes, and or improvements to existing routes.
+Development proposals should enable active travel through delivery of new attractive walking and cycle routes, and or improvements to the environment of existing routes.

 Where new walking and cycling routes are provided, they must be direct, safe and convenient to use.
 The layout of proposed development should allow for the natural surveillance of routes through overlooking with active development frontages.
 Proposals should not result in the loss of existing walking or cycling routes, nor reduce the capacity or safety of that infrastructure.

-Where new cycle routes are provided, they should reflect best practice principles, including those contained in the London Cycling Design Standards.
+Where new cycle routes are provided, they should reflect national and local best practice guidance.

-Where existing walking and cycling routes are provided within or adjacent to a site development proposals should link into these networks.
+Where existing walking and cycling routes are provided within or adjacent to a site, development proposals should link to these networks.

 Proposals for commercial, leisure and community uses should support and enable active travel through inclusion of safe, secure and convenient cycle parking and changing facilities where appropriate.
 Proposals for secure and covered cycle parking areas in the public realm are welcome, subject to compliance wider design policies.